convox/convox/docs/integrations/monitoring/datadog.md

 The agent configuration above will be listening to `8125/udp` and `8126/tcp` on the instance IP address.
 This IP address will be available to your [Processes](/reference/primitives/app/process) in the `INSTANCE_IP` environment variable.

+You can autoscale based on Datadog Metrics with a few [additional steps](/deployment/scaling/).